gregorias/anki-code-highlighter/README.md

 ## Refresh & Removal

-This plugin installs its own JS and CSS files as well as modifies card templates.
+This plugin installs its own JS and CSS files.
+It also modifies card templates.
 You need to run some manual steps if you:

 - add a new template